Remove unwanted objects with Content-Aware Fill.

 1. Select it

-Use the Object Selection tool to click on the thing you want to remove.
+Use the Object Selection tool to click the thing you want to remove.
 Hold Shift and click the next object to select them both at once.

 2. Make it disappear